RNtag12/networkanalysis/week4_web_application_Firewall.md

 - DVWA (Damn Vulnerable Web Application)

 # Demonstration goals
-- Confirm that NGINX and NAXSI are configured correctly and blocking malicious requests
+- Host DVWA using NGINX with PHP-FPM integration and confirm that NGINX and NAXSI are configured correctly and blocking malicious requests
-- Verify access to DVWA and the functionality of XSS and SQLi attack blocking.
+- Compile and configure NAXSI as a WAF to filter incoming requests and verify access to DVWA and the functionality of XSS and SQLi attack blocking.
 - Show evidence of successful rule modifications by allowing legitimate requests in LearningMode.

 # Required setups and installations